Elan456/Stacks/README.md

 All whitespace is ignored.

 Use a `#` to start a comment.
-Everyting is ignored until a newline
+Everything is ignored until a newline.

-Each line is given `=_=` at the end to guarantee complete isolation between lines except for the use of chuckpoints.
+Seperating tiles with a newline is completly optional and functions the same as putting a `=_=` to guarantee complete isolation between lines.

 Example file
 ```